 - Do bicycle riders need to give parked cars 1 metre when riding past them?

-This new rule will better protect bicycle riders from the risk of crash when they are being passed by a car.
+This rule better protects bicycle riders from the risk of crash when they are being passed by a car.

 Leaving a safe passing distance better protects riders, including in situations when they may not realise a vehicle is approaching them from behind.

-The new rule will require drivers of a motor vehicle to leave a minimum distance when passing bicycle riders.
+The rule requires drivers of a motor vehicle to leave a minimum distance when passing bicycle riders.

-This rule will require all drivers to leave at least 1 metre between the motor vehicle and a bicycle rider when passing a bicycle rider on a road with a speed limit of 60km/h and below.
+The rule requires all drivers to leave at least 1 metre between the motor vehicle and a bicycle rider when passing a bicycle rider on a road with a speed limit of 60km/h and below.
 Drivers must leave at least 1.5m when they pass a bicycle rider on a road with a speed limit above 60km/h.

-Drivers will be required to comply whenever they drive past a bicycle rider on a road in NSW.
+Drivers need to comply whenever they drive past a bicycle rider on a road in NSW.

 Drivers who do not comply with the rule will receive a $352 fine and two demerit points.

 This offence attracts a maximum court fine of $2200.

 This is the same as current penalties for overtaking a vehicle without leaving a sufficient distance.

-The new rule requires all drivers and motorcycle riders to leave at least a metre when passing a bicycle rider – and at least a metre and a half on higher speed roads.
+The rule requires all drivers and motorcycle riders to leave at least a metre when passing a bicycle rider – and at least a metre and a half on higher speed roads.